reedmusic/reedmusic.github.io/mt-induction2024/index.md

 These are the three important things to sort out before September:

-1. Preparation work: deadline will be our first lesson so that we can discuss in class.
+1. **Preparation work**: deadline will be our first lesson so that we can discuss in class.
-1. Headphones: deadline 23rd September at the latest.
+1. **Headphones**: deadline 23rd September at the latest.
-1. Revision Guide: deadline 23rd September at the latest.
+1. **Revision Guide**: deadline 23rd September at the latest.

 ## 1. Preparation Work

 This was provided on paper during Induction.
 Alternatively, [click here](https://github.com/reedmusic/reedmusic.github.io/raw/master/mt-induction2022/Tech Preparation.docx) to download the preparation work (you may need to right-click and Save As).
 Please bring this to **your first lesson in September**.
 Let me know if you have any questions; address above.

-### Getting ready guide
+### Getting ready guide (optional enrichment)

-To help students get ahead for their new course, the school has published a series of (optional) activities to bridge the gap between Y11 and Y12.
-[Click here](https://github.com/reedmusic/reedmusic.github.io/raw/master/mt-induction2022/Getting%20ready%20Mt%202022.docx) to download the Getting Ready for A Level Music Technology guide.
+To help students get ahead for their new course, the school has published a series of optional activities to bridge the gap between Y11 and Y12.
+Visit the [school website](https://www.swchs.net/page/?title=A%2DLEVEL+Music+Technology&pid=324) to download this 'Getting Ready' document.

 ## 2. Headphones